EndBug/latest-tag/README.md

     # If a description is provided, the action will use it to create an annotated tag.
 If none is given, the action will create a lightweight tag.
     # Optional
     description: Description for the tag

+    # Force-update a branch instead of using a tag
+    # Default: false
+    force-branch: true
 ```

 ## License